hyper750/factorialhr/README.md

 ```

 ## Automatically sign today
-1. You just need to login through the method
+1. You just need to login calling the method
-`FactorialClient.load_from_settings` or through the
+`FactorialClient.load_from_settings` or the
 constructor.

 2. Call the method `client.worked_day` passing by
 parameter the day to sign, by default will sign today.

-The
-following code will sign today, according to the
+The following code will sign today, according to the
 settings file.

 ```python